- Define overhead vs. cost of delivery

 Define overhead vs. cost of delivery

 Overhead supports the whole business (accounting software, leadership payroll).
 Cost of goods sold (COGS) or direct project costs scale with revenue (materials, subcontract labor tied to a job).
+The SBA's guide to managing business finances explains how to classify these costs correctly.
 Misclassification distorts pricing—you might think overhead is high when direct costs are actually bloated.

 Run a subscription and vendor audit